B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 Skill: Solving Problems Involving Ratios, Including Percents and Rates, Using Appropriate Tools and Strategies

 Multiplicative reasoning is a concept that requires the ability to deal with several ideas or quantities at once.
 The idea is to see problems in relative rather than absolute values.
 Consider the following problem, "If one dog's weight goes from 5 kg to 8 kg and another dog's weight goes from 3 kg to 6 kg, which dog gained more weight?"
-If the student is approaching the problem from the perspective of absolute values or addition, they may be inclined to answer that the 2 dogs have gained equal weight.
-However, based on relative values, the student may argue that the second dog gained more weight since it doubled its starting weight as opposed to the1stdog, which would have had to reach 10 kg for its relative weight gain to be equivalent.
-The following table visually illustrates the 2 answers to this problem.
-If it is true that the 2 answers can be defended, it is on the relative value (multiplicative reasoning) that one must base oneself to apply a proportional reasoning.
+If the student is approaching the problem from the perspective of absolute values or addition, they may be inclined to answer that the two dogs have gained equal weight.
+However, based on relative values, the student may argue that the second dog gained more weight since it doubled its starting weight as opposed to the first dog, which would have had to reach 10 kg for its relative weight gain to be equivalent.
+The following table visually illustrates the two answers to this problem.
+If it is true that the two answers can be defended, it is on the relative value (multiplicative reasoning) that proportional reasoning is based.

 Why is this important?

-It is difficult to move students from additive to multiplicative reasoning, which is why it is important to start at a young age.
-This is the basis of the Ontario mathematics curriculum for Grades 1 to 8, which includes important interrelated ideas such as multiplication, division, fractions, decimals, ratios, percentages and linear functions.
-It takes time, a variety of learning situations, and a variety of opportunities to build knowledge in different ways.
+Helping students bridge from additive to multiplicative thinking is complex but starts early.
+It forms the backbone of the Mathematics Curriculum and includes important and interconnected ideas such as multiplication, division, fractions, decimals, ratios, percentages and linear functions.
+It requires time, a variety of situations and opportunities to construct their understanding in multiple ways.

 A ratio is a comparison between two quantities of the same unit.